|Program Type:||Panther Program||Housing Options:||Hostel|

 - GER 0001- Elementary German 1 (or any other level of German language)

 - GER 1052 - The Major Cultural Periods

 - Sophomores, Juniors and Seniors in all disciplines of the Swanson School of Engineering are encouraged to apply.
 Additionally, students in the Dietrich School of Arts & Sciences with a strong interest in the subject matter and who have a solid background in physics and math are also welcome to apply.

 - A minimum 2.5 GPA for engineering students and 2.75 GPA for all other students is required.
 Students who do not meet the GPA requirements must obtain Special Dean's Permission.
 Please see the section for Material Submissions for more information.

 - If you would like to spend any of your last 24 credits abroad, you must also obtain special approval.
 Applicants are not required to have German language experience, though some exposure or basic German skills will be helpful.
 All engineering lectures are conducted in English.

-Peer Advising Walk-in hours:
+Peer Advising Walk-in hours in 152 Benedum Hall:

-Director, International Engineering Initiatives
+Associate Director, International Engineering Initiatives

 Swanson School of Engineering